What Is a Good Substitute for Buttermilk?

 The great news is that, no matter what you plan to make, there are several good buttermilk substitutes.
 The one you should use depends on what you're making.

-Baked Goods and Pancakes
+Buttermilk Substitute for Baked Goods and Pancakes

 For baked goods like pancakes, waffles or muffins, soured milk makes an excellent ersatz buttermilk.
 To make your own soured milk, put 1 tablespoon of lemon juice or white vinegar in a measuring cup, then add enough milk to equal 1 cup.
 Stir well and let sit until it curdles, about 5 minutes.
 Use this mixture in your recipe in place of the buttermilk.